 The Cooper's hawk is a CDFG species of special concern and an MSCP covered species.
-This hawk mainly breeds in oak riparian woodlands and eucalyptus trees (Unitt 1984).
+This hawk mainly breeds in oak riparian woodlands and on rare occasions may also use eucalyptus trees (Unitt 1984).

-Area specific management directives must include 300-foot impact avoidance areas around active nests and minimization of disturbance in oak woodlands and oak riparian forests.
+Area-specific management directives must include 300-foot impact avoidance areas around active nests.

-During RECON surveys in 2003, Cooper's hawks were observed in subunits 1-1a, 1-1c, 1-1d, 1-2a, 1-2b, and 1-2d.
-Evidence of nesting was observed in subunit 1-2b.
+During RECON surveys in 2003, Cooper's hawks were observed in subunits 2-2b, 2-2c, 2-2aN, and 2-2b, including evidence of nesting in subunits 2-1b and 2-2aN.